2016 Pacific typhoon season: Typhoon Sarika (Karen)

 Sarika was first noted as a tropical depression located about 1200 km east-southeast of Manila, Philippines.
 When 24W entered their area of responsibility, PAGASA assigned it the local name Karen.
 By October 13, images depicted a broad LLCC; sea surface temperatures were high, at 31 °C. Hours later, the system became a tropical storm, with the JMA naming it as Sarika.
 Sarika continued organizing and reached severe tropical storm intensity.
 Several hours later, Sarika started to form an eye feature as it became a typhoon.
 The storm eventually reached its peak intensity as a Category 4 typhoon with 1-minute sustained winds of 215 km/h and a minimum barometric pressure of 935 mbar.
 Early on October 16, Sarika made landfall over in Baler, Aurora.
 Dramatic weakening occurred as Sarika traversed the islands.
 After moving westward rapidly for two days, Sarika weakened to a severe tropical storm as it made landfall over in Hainan.
 Sarika continued weakening as it made its final landfall over the border of Vietnam and China, and dissipated later that day.

+Nearly 13,000 homes were damaged or destroyed, and more than 200,000 people were displaced.
+Agricultural damage in the Philippines was severe, totaling ₱3.63 billion (US$ million).

 Typhoon Haima (Lawin)

 During October 14, the JMA and JTWC reported that a tropical depression had developed about 700 km within the Caroline Islands to the south of Guam.
 During that day the depressions low level circulation center rapidly consolidated, while bands of atmospheric convection built and wrapped into the center.
 As a result, both warning centers reported that the depression had developed into a tropical storm, early the next day with the JMA naming it as Haima.

 Early on October 15, the depression intensified into a tropical storm and was assigned the name Haima.
 At this point of time, Haima was located in a very favorable environment with very high ocean heat content, very low wind shear and warm SSTs.
 Three hours later, Haima intensified into a severe tropical storm.
-Super Typhoon Haima (Lawin) intensified further, and PAGASA used the term "super typhoon" on Haima for the first time ever since it was introduced in May 2015 due to Typhoon Haiyan's ravage during 2013.
-PAGASA also raised Signal #5 on the provinces of Cagayan and Isabela, which made it a very dangerous storm.
-Due to land interaction, Typhoon Haima weakened into a Category 4 storm, and made landfall in Luzon.
-Typhoon Haima weakened after making landfall in the Philippines, and made landfall in Hong Kong as a weakened Category 1 storm, in which Signal no. 8 was raised.
-By October 22, Haima became extratropical, and dissipated on October 26.
+Super Typhoon Haima (Lawin) intensified further.
+PAGASA used the term "super typhoon" on Haima for the first time since it was introduced in May 2015 due to Typhoon Haiyan's ravage during 2013.
+PAGASA also raised Signal #5 in the provinces of Cagayan and Isabela, which made it a hazardous storm.
+Due to land interaction, Typhoon Haima weakened into a Category 4 storm and made landfall in Peñablanca, Cagayan.
+Typhoon Haima weakened after landfall in the Philippines and landed in Hong Kong as a weakened Category 1 storm, in which Signal no. 8 was raised.
+By October 22, Haima became extratropical and dissipated on October 26.

 Total damages in the Philippines were at ₱3.74 billion (US$77.6 million).